 This ability to connect directly, and personably, with consumers has never been as crucial as it is now.
 Traditionally brands have defined the identity and interaction style of their customers, depicting and defining the life that their customers could (and should) own through marketing and communications.
 These brand identities were based upon the perceived needs and values of a homogenised market, which largely reflected the faces of those within the boardroom.
 However, progressive societal changes mean that new influential demographics have arisen and the once predictable nature of buyers is mercurial.
 Diverse customers are increasingly looking for companies that they feel resonate with their personal brand identity and cutting ties with organisations that are unable to connect with them.
 Thankfully, qualitative research offers a way for brands to begin to do just that.

-Online qual is fast, unbounded by geographical location, less expensive than traditional F2F research and removes lots of the associated bias.
+Online qualitative research is fast, unbounded by geographical location, less expensive than traditional F2F research and removes lots of the associated bias.
 We’re in a digital age where it’s natural for people to log in to a device and share their thoughts and ideas either in a community or one-to-one setting.
-Here are some recent examples of online qual we’ve been involved in.
-There's also a video where I talk through our work for Unicef, Tulip (Norgard Mikkelsen) and a major US Insurer.
+Here are some examples..

 And there are many more inspirational examples here.
 Wherever there are consumer touch points in your organisation, there should be qual research.